skoczen/django-ajax-uploader/README.md

 Backend Selection
 -----------------

-Backends are available in `ajaxuploader.backends', to select the backend you want to use simply give the `backend' parameter when instantiating AjaxFileUploader.
-For instance, if you want to the use LocalUploadBackend in order to store the uploaded files locally:
+Backends are available in `ajaxuploader.backends`.
+To select the backend you want to use simply specify the `backend` parameter when instantiating `AjaxFileUploader`.
+For instance, if you want to the use `LocalUploadBackend` in order to store the uploaded files locally:

 views.py